My Pizzelle Recipe

 If you find that your batter oozes out the sides of the pizzelle maker when you secure it closed, slightly decrease the size of your dollop.

-If your pizzelles begin to stick to the iron, add a bit more cooking spray.
+If your pizzelles begin to stick to the iron, add a bit more cooking spray, though I find that the initial spray typically gets me through the entire batch.

 Pizzelles should be crisp, delicate, and brittle.
 If your pizzelle does not cool to a crisp delicate cookie, add 10 seconds to the baking time in the iron.

-Using kitchen shears, trim access batter from the edges of the design as needed.
+Using kitchen shears, trim access batter from the edges of the design to trim off the excess from the design as needed, or tap to break the excess edges off with a fork.

-Store pizzelles in a parchment paper-lined cookie tin.
+Store pizzelles in a parchment paper-lined cookie tin and enjoy or gift within 5 days.

 stack of Italian pizzelles